AmoInno/CS20240143_WFO2407_B_Amogelang-Mashishi_DJS01/README.md

 #### Challenge Overview

-This challenge invites students to debug, refactor, and enhance JavaScript functions designed for determining the trajectory of a spacecraft.
+In this challenge, the aim is to debug, refactor, and enhance JavaScript functions designed for determining the trajectory of a spacecraft.
 The initial functions are flawed and may result in incorrect calculations.

 ![alt text](mars.gif)